talamaska/onboarding_overlay/README.md

 ```

 12. From v.3.0.0 if you want to show something else, different from just title and explanation text, then `stepBuilder` is for you.
-With stepBuilder, you can change the layout, add images or something else.
+With `stepBuilder`, you can change the layout, add images or something else.
 With the combination of `manualControl` you can even add you own buttons to proceed to next step and interrupt the onboarding.

 ```dart
 OnboardingStep(